 To maintain the potency and safety of smoking your favorite strain of weed, and with all other natural things in your home, you need to keep it fresh.
 While refrigeration is not required, weed just needs to be stored in the right conditions (temperature and humidity) and away from direct sunlight to be able to last for months on end.

 Sadly, those conditions might not be ideal or something was not handled properly and the weed dries out.
 It might not be molding and might not smell bad, just not as aromatic, which for the frugal and passionate consumers brings the question: Can weed be rehydrated?
 Yes, it can.

-Even better is that rehydrating your weed is easier than you might think because 90% of the process does not require anything from you: Simple changes to its storage when you find your weed is dehydrated will do the job to where all you have to do afterwards is wait.
+Even better is that rehydrating your weed is easier than you might think because 90% of the process does not require anything from you: Simple changes to its storage, when you find your weed, is dehydrated will do the job to where all you have to do afterward is wait.

 Does Weed Go Bad?

 This might be a turn-off if you have had your stash for a few months, but weed does go bad and unfortunately, weed can grow mold.
 It is usually characterized as a white or light grey fuzz resembling spider webs growing on your buds.
 But before you panic, note that this can only happen if your weed was not properly stored.

 Unless you leave the flower out to rot in the sun without a container or any sort of climate control and protection from bacteria, you will have nothing to worry about: You see how extremely poor those conditions have to be, right?
 It is likely that you do not leave anything else in your house lying around like this, so weed would be no exception.

 As you may have guessed, weed can also dehydrate and start to go bad if left unsealed to dry.
 What happens when the flower is overdried is a loss of terpenes resulting in a loss of potency and effectiveness, giving you a brittle and undesirable product from what you originally bought.